ForgeXYZ/Arnold-For-Blender/README.md

 <img src="https://rawcdn.githack.com/tyler-furby/Arnold-For-Blender/b194477da00ea4ab76d0acf0722be2be51df0075/arnold%20logo.svg" alt="Blender One Logo" width="50%">
 </p>

 Arnold integration with Blender, updated to work with the latest versions of Arnold and Blender 2.8.
-This is not yet production ready, but will be soon... :balloon:
+Almost ready for production :balloon:

 Join the Discord channel for discussions/help/updates/feature requests/talk about water coolers: https://discord.gg/M7K8Tw8

-# Stay tuned for a major release.
-We're just getting some last minute editions put in.
-Thanks for your patience!
+# Hello, all.
+As a quick status update, we are nearly there.
+There will be a beta shortly before we release it for download.
+We're just as excited as you are to have this done as soon as possible.

 # Arnold GPU, Rendered Viewport, automatic installer and more.
 Will post the link right here when it's ready!
 Windows, Linux, and macOS are all supported.

-### Complete BtoA Documentation (coming soon)

 ### About
 I'm actively working on this every day, if you have any issues feel free to contact me at tyler@tylerfurby.com,